Fidelio: Composition and 19th century performance history

 After this premiere, Beethoven's friends suggested he revise and shorten the opera into just two acts, and he did so with the help of his close friend, Stephan von Breuning.
 The composer also wrote a new overture (now known as "Leonore No.3"; see below).
 In this form, the opera was first performed on 29 March and 10 April 1806, with greater success.
 Further performances were prevented by a disagreement between Beethoven and the theatre management.

 In 1814, Beethoven revised his opera yet again, with additional work on the libretto by Georg Friedrich Treitschke.
 This version was first performed at the Kärntnertortheater on 23 May 1814, again under the title Fidelio.
 The 17-year-old Franz Schubert was in the audience, having sold his school books to obtain a ticket.
 The increasingly deaf Beethoven conducted the performance, "assisted" by Michael Umlauf, who later performed the same task for Beethoven at the premiere of the Ninth Symphony.
 The role of Pizarro was taken by Johann Michael Vogl, who later became known for his collaborations with Schubert.
 This version of the opera was a great success, and Fidelio has been part of the operatic repertory ever since.

-Although critics have noted the similarity in plot with Gluck's opera Orfeo ed Euridice—the underground rescue mission in which the protagonist must control, or conceal, his emotions in order to retrieve his or her spouse, it is not known whether Beethoven or any of the librettists had this in mind while constructing the opera.
+Although critics have noted the similarity in plot with Gluck's opera Orfeo ed Euridice (1762) — another underground rescue mission in which the protagonist must control, or conceal, his emotions in order to retrieve his spouse — it is not known whether Beethoven or any of the librettists had this in mind while constructing the opera.

-No other work of Beethoven caused him so much frustration and disappointment.
+No other work of Beethoven's caused him so much frustration and disappointment.
 He found the difficulties posed by writing and producing an opera so disagreeable, he vowed never to compose another.
 In a letter to Treitschke he said, "I assure you, dear Treitschke, that this opera will win me a martyr's crown.
 You have by your co-operation saved what is best from the shipwreck.
 For all this I shall be eternally grateful to you."

 The full score was not published until 1826, and all three versions are known as Beethoven's Opus 72.

 The first performance outside Vienna took place in Prague on 21 November 1814, with a revival in Vienna on 3 November 1822.
 In its two-act version, the opera was staged in London on 18 May 1832 at the King's Theatre, and in New York on 9 September 1839 at the Park Theatre.